 Inside bars can be traded both as reversals and market trend continuations.

 The most commonly used entry with the inside bar is to place a buy stop or sell stop at the high or low of the mother bar.
-This way your entry order is filled when the price breaks out above or below the mother bar to confirm your move and to miss as many false inside bars moves as possible.
+This way your entry order is filled when the price breaks out above or below the mother bar to confirm your move and to miss as many false inside bars move as possible.

 How to Use These Reversals Price Action Triggers?